metablaster/WindowsFirewallRuleset/README.md

 # I don't have Windows 10 or Windows Server

+By default this project is tested and designed for most recent Windows/Servers and that is known to work, making use of it on older systems requires a bit of work.

 [This document](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/LegacySupport.md) describes how to make use of this project on older Windows systems such as Windows 7 or Server 2008

 # Step by step quick start